CodyTseng/auto-comment-merge-conflicts/README.md

 # auto-comment-merge-conflicts

-> Github Action to automatically add comments to alert developers when there are merge conflicts
+> Github Action to automatically add a comment (and a label) to alert developers when there are merge conflicts

 ## Purpose

-This action checks all unlocked open Pull Requests for merge conflicts and add a comment if need.
-When a conflict is resolved the comment is automatically removed.
+This action checks all unlocked open Pull Requests for merge conflicts and add a comment (and a label) if need.
+When a conflict is resolved the comment (and the label) is automatically removed.

 ![effect](.github/images/effect.png)